nicholasverdugo/Obsidian/Senior Project/ShapeWorks notes.md

 	- Normals Strength
 		-
 	- Procrustes
-		-
 		- Procrustes Scaling
-		-
 		- Procrustes Interval
-		-
+			- Not sure what exactly these do, but they have consistently been producing good results.
+Keeping them checked and at the default value seems to be best for now.
 	- Multiscale Mode
 		-
 	- Multiscale Start